freitaucher/reinforcement_learning/README.md

 ```
 The `step_new` is the new step from the new position `s_new` suggested by the qtable (it might not be necessarily taken).

-The training episodes should be repeated until the qtable is getting self-consistent, i.e. does not change anymore.
+The training episodes are repeated until the qtable is getting self-consistent, i.e. does not change anymore.